 You can use water-based stain over acrylic paint because they are compatible since both are water-based.
 However, you can’t apply an oil-based stain over it.

-You can’t stain over spray paint because the spray paint penetrates the word pores deeply and strongly.
+You can’t stain over spray paint because it penetrates the wood pores deeply and strongly.
 So, the stain won’t be able to penetrate its coating or stick.

 - Exterior paints.
 These paints have additives and chemicals that will repel stains.

 - Metal paints.
-Staining over metal or engine paints like Rust-oleum paint is not recommended.
-These paints usually contain compounds like cellulose that will repel them.
+Staining over metal or engine paints like Rust-oleum paint is not recommended as they contain additives that repel wood stains.